tkdrob/hassio-addons/jackett/README.md

-# Marcelveldt's Hassio Add-ons: Sonarr
+# Tkdrob's Hassio Add-ons: Sonarr

 ## About

-Sonarr add-on based on the prebuilt docker image from linuxserver
+Jackett add-on based on the prebuilt docker image from linuxserver

-Sonarr (formerly NZBdrone) is a PVR for usenet and bittorrent users.
-It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
-It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.
+Jackett provides API Support for your favorite torrent trackers.
+Jackett works as a proxy server: it translates queries from apps (Sonarr, Radarr, SickRage, CouchPotato, Mylar, Lidarr, DuckieTV, qBittorrent, Nefarious etc.) into tracker-site-specific http queries, parses the html response, then sends results back to the requesting software.
+This allows for getting recent uploads (like RSS) and performing searches.
+Jackett is a single repository of maintained indexer scraping & translation logic - removing the burden from other apps.

 ## Installation